oscimp/amaranth_twstft/220616_Besancon/README.md

 the selected code ... to be continued.
 This asymetric correlation impact on the parabolic correlation fit accuracy was possibly described in [1]

+*Update*: the issue lies with the limited sampling rate.
+Processing the 2.5 Mchips/s data collected at 5 MS/s leads to the observed periodic fluctuation with a period equal to the inverse of the sampling rate.
+As the satellite is drifting at ~5 ns/s, the 200 ns sampling period is reached every 40 seconds (will vary depending on satellite motion along its orbit).
+By oversampling (FFT -> zero-padding -> iFFT) this issue is removed: hence, the problem is not associated with missing information (zero-padding does not add information) but with numerical instability of the fitting procedure.
+See subsequent processing for results without these fluctuation issues.

 <img src="parabolic_fit.png">

 [1] J.-M Friedt, C. Droit, G. Martin, and S. Ballandras,